iulianraduat/react-consent-gdpr/README.md

 - Do not display the number of cookies for a category defined without a list of cookies
 - Fixed the display on mobile devices

+### 1.2.1

+- Removed the generation of sourcemaps which produced warning as the typescript source files are not provided